Odisha TV: List of programmes

-Elephant rescue incident
+Elant rescue incident

 On 24 September 2021, an Odisha TV journalist died while another was critically injured when the boat they were travelling to cover the elephant rescue overturned due to the river current.
 An ODRAF personnel also died in the incident.
 The elephant rescue operation was put on hold after the boat overturned.
 The elephant was eventually found dead after he unable to cross the river.